JSON - SimpleLocalize

 --languageKey en

-Add --overwrite argument to update the existing translations, otherwise, only new ones will be added.
+Add --update argument to update the existing translations, otherwise, only new ones will be added.

 Import descriptions